Monday, June 22, 2009

 It's been thirteen months and I and was pretty much right.
 I do miss all those things.
 But one thing I didn't realize I would miss.
 More than our favorite breakfast places and California burritos and our ocean view and even more than the people I love, I miss people who love me.

 I miss people who know I can be melancholy and sensitive.
 They know I read into things too much.
-They know days go by when I may not smile at all.
-And they take it in stride, because they know that at the end of that emotional day, there will probably be a new song or a fantastic meal that works its way up through (and maybe even because of) the sadness.
+They know I don't smile readily.
+And they take it in stride, because they know that at the end of that brooding day, there will probably be a new song or a fantastic meal that works its way up through (and maybe even because of) the melancholy.

-I miss people who know I need a hug even though I feel too tall to initiate one.
+I miss people who know I like hugs even though I feel too tall to initiate them.
 People who know I book myself too tight.
 They know I suck at talking on the phone but that if they want to get coffee I can go for hours.
 They know I have good ideas sometimes, and are straight forward when they need to talk me out of a bad one.

 It's been a long year.
 Full of opportunity and new experiences.
 We've learned a lot about ourselves.
 I expect this coming year will hold much of the same.
 Well, hopefully a little less.
 I've had all I can take for a while in getting to know new things.
 I'm ready to be known again.